 - Go live: After testing and training, the EDC system goes live.
 Users can start entering clinical trial data as participants are enrolled.

 - Ongoing support: The EDC vendor provides ongoing maintenance support to troubleshoot issues and release new features/enhancements.

 The switch to EDC for clinical trials isn’t without its own set of challenges.
 These aren’t necessarily anything to be afraid of; it’s just important to familiarize yourself with them before you start using an EDC system.

-- Integration with existing systems: Integrating the EDC system with existing clinical trial management systems can be challenging and may require significant technical expertise.
+- Integration challenges: Integrating the EDC system with existing clinical trial systems like CTMS, RTSM, IVRS etc. can be difficult.

 When it comes to using an EDC system in clinical trials, security and compliance are key.
 In order for EDC systems to be compliant with all applicable regulations, they must provide the necessary security features and maintain standards like data privacy and integrity.

 Security and compliance are critical considerations in the implementation and use of Enterprise Data Collection (EDC) systems in clinical trials.
 EDC systems often handle sensitive and confidential data, including patient information and clinical trial results, which must be protected against unauthorized access